-All visitors to the U.S. Consulate in Hamilton must follow certain security procedures.
+All visitors to the U.S. Consulate in Almaty must follow certain security procedures.
 Any visitor who declines to be screened by U.S. Consulate security personnel will be unable to enter the consulate.
 To avoid delaying your entry and that of those in line behind you, please bring only what is required for your interview.
+When you arrive at the consulate, go to Entrance A2.
+Show your appointment letter and passport to the security guard.
+Please arrive 20 minutes before your appointment.